Are You Overtraining or Is It a Mental Health Issue? Answering These 3 Questions Can Help You Tell the Difference

 Advertisement

-However, if symptoms continue to worsen despite the downshift in training, that's often a sign that it wasn't the exercise creating the problem.
+However, if symptoms continue to worsen despite the downshift in training, that's may be a sign it wasn't just the exercise creating the problem.

 "Often, with a mental health challenge, it will become more difficult to handle as time goes on if it's unaddressed," Norman says.